FAC9/READMES/week-7/importing-exporting-migrating.md

 - Create a new "cats" table with all the required columns.
 The original database table stays as it is.
 - From this point on, when new members join the cat lovers club, their data is only recorded in the new format
-- But wait, now we have too different data structures so it's hard to keep track of which cats already exist.
+- But wait!
+Now we have two different data structures, so it's hard to keep track of which cats already exist.
 We need to copy data from the first database table to the new "cats" table.

 We'll write some SQL for that: